danielbodnar/awesome-stars/README.md

 ## automation

+- [hadiindrawan/automation-api-generator](https://github.com/hadiindrawan/automation-api-generator) - This project has created to relieve work load as SDET or Automation Test Engineer.
+In moderation, automation API code able to write with only run the script and generate from Postman collection.
+You j
 - [sebastiancarlos/beachpatrol](https://github.com/sebastiancarlos/beachpatrol) - A CLI tool to replace and automate your everyday web browser.
 - [Linux-Is-Best/Firefox-automatic-install-for-Linux](https://github.com/Linux-Is-Best/Firefox-automatic-install-for-Linux) - Read-only mirror of https://gitlab.com/Linux-Is-Best/Firefox-automatic-install-for-Linux
 - [geerlingguy/mac-dev-playbook](https://github.com/geerlingguy/mac-dev-playbook) - Mac setup and configuration via Ansible.